junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Placed on the Union Calendar, Calendar No. 457.
 - 2016-05-23 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-587.
 - 2016-05-23 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-587.
+- 2016-06-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-06-07 — Considered as unfinished business. (consideration: CR H3492)
+- 2016-06-07 — Considered under suspension of the rules. (consideration: CR H3480-3482)
+- 2016-06-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4904.
+- 2016-06-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-06-07 — Mr. Russell moved to suspend the rules and pass the bill.
+- 2016-06-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 271). (text: CR H3480)
+- 2016-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 271).(text: CR H3480)